MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ---
 # Visual Studio administrator guide

-In enterprise environments, system administrators typically deploy and update installations to end users.
-The Visual Studio product can be acquired from the internet, from a network share, or from a product cache, and it can be deployed and updated manually, programatically or by using systems management software.
-The Visual Studio setup engine is designed to support enterprise deployment by giving system administrators the ability to manage and control when and how the Visual Studio software is deployed and updated.
-Visual Studio provides the ability to create and maintain acquisition locations, to pre-configure installation defaults, to deploy product keys during the installation process, and to manage product updates after a successful rollout.
+In enterprise environments, system administrators typically deploy and update software on end users machines.
+The Visual Studio product integrates well in these types of environments by giving system administrators the ability to manage and control when and how the Visual Studio software is deployed and updated.
+Visual Studio can be acquired from the internet, from a network share, or from a product cache, and it can be deployed and updated manually, programatically or by using systems management software.
+Visual Studio provides the ability to create and maintain acquisition locations, pre-configure installation defaults, deploy product keys during the installation process, and manage product updates after a successful rollout.
 This administrator guide provides quick links to scenario-based guidance for enterprise deployment.

 ## Before you begin - Research and Plan